-Pruritus (itching) is a common symptom of some types of lymphoma, especially Hodgkin lymphoma and a type of skin lymphoma called T-cell lymphoma.
-Up to a third of people with Hodgkin lymphoma have itching as a symptom.
-It is less common in most types of non-Hodgkin lymphoma.
+Pruritus (itching) is a common symptom of some types of lymphoma, especially Hodgkin lymphoma and cutaneous T-cell lymphoma (a type of skin lymphoma).
+It is less common in most other types of non-Hodgkin lymphoma.

-It is not fully understood what causes itching as a symptom of lymphoma.
-However, research suggests it could be due to chemicals called cytokines.
-These are released by the immune system as it reacts against the lymphoma cells.
-It is thought that cytokines irritate the nerves in the skin and make it itch.
+We don’t yet fully understand what causes itching as a symptom of lymphoma.
+However, scientists think that it could be due to cytokines – chemicals released by your immune system as it fights lymphoma cells.
+It is thought that cytokines irritate the nerves in your skin and cause itching.

-For many people, the itching starts to go away once you start treatment.
-However, it can persist during or even after treatment.
+For many people, the itching starts to go away once treatment for lymphoma starts.
+However, it can continue during, or even after, treatment.

 Side effects of chemotherapy

 Allergic skin reactions to chemotherapy are also possible.
 The most common of these is ‘papular rash’ (small, red rashes).
-Papular rash most often happens around 10 days after you have chemotherapy.
-It can, however, occur up to around 2–3 weeks later.
+Papular rash most often happens around 10 days after you have chemotherapy, but it can develop up to 2 to 3 weeks later.
 If you notice a rash, tell a member of your medical team.
-Although not all rashes require treatment, it is important that the rash is assessed by a health professional in case it does.
+Although not all rashes need treatment, it is important to seek medical attention, in case you do need treatment.

 Side effects of radiotherapy

-Many factors can affect how likely you are to have skin problems and what skin problems you might develop.
+Many factors affect how likely you are to have skin problems as a side effect of radiotherapy.
 These include:

 - skin colour